Down Under (song): Copyright lawsuit

 On 4 February 2010, Jacobson ruled that Larrikin's copyright had been infringed because "Down Under" reproduced "a substantial part of 'Kookaburra.

 When asked how much Larrikin would be seeking in damages, Larrikin's lawyer Adam Simpson replied: "anything from what we've claimed, which is between 40 and 60 per cent, and what they suggest, which is considerably less."
-In court, Larrikin's principal Norman Lurie gave the opinion that, had the parties negotiated a licence at the outset as willing parties, the royalties would have been between 25 and 50 per cent.
+In court, Larrikin's principal Norman Lurie gave the opinion that, had the parties negotiated a license at the outset as willing parties, the royalties would have been between 25 and 50 per cent.
 On 6 July 2010, Jacobson handed down a decision that Larrikin receive 5% of royalties from 2002.
 In October 2011, the band lost its final court bid when the High Court of Australia refused to hear an appeal.

 Until this high-profile case, the standing of "Kookaburra" as a traditional song, combined with the lack of visible policing of the song's rights by its composer, had led to the general public perception that the song was within the public domain.

 The revelation of the copyright status of "Kookaburra", and more so the pursuit of royalties from it, has generated a negative response among sections of the Australian public.
 In response to unsourced speculation of a Welsh connection, Rhidian Griffiths pointed out that the Welsh words to the tune were published in 1989, and musicologist Phyllis Kinney stated neither the song's metre nor its lines were typical Welsh.

 Colin Hay has since suggested that the deaths of his father, Jim, in 2010, and Men at Work flute player Greg Ham, in 2012, were directly linked to the stress of the court case.

-The story of the lawsuit was featured on Tim Harford's podcast, Cautionary Tales: The Nursery Rhyme That Ruined a Rock Band.
+The story of the lawsuit was featured on an episode of Tim Harford's podcast, Cautionary Tales—"The Nursery Rhyme That Ruined a Rock Band."

+Use at protest events

+On 23 January 2026, Colin Hay denounced the use of "Down Under" at March for Australia anti-immigration demonstrations.
+According to Seven News, Hay, a Scottish immigrant married to Peruvian born musician Cecilia Noël, posted on Instagram: “Let me say that I most strenuously disapprove of any unauthorized, unlicensed use of Down Under, for any ‘March For Australia’ events.

+Down Under, a song I co-wrote, does not belong to those who attempt to sow xenophobia within the fabric of our great land, our great people.

+Down Under is ultimately a song of celebration.
+It’s for pluralism and inclusion; unity, not division.